-I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf recently around March of 2008.
+I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf around March of 2008.
 Courses are much better and the game has really evolved since the late 80's.
 Using discs designed for this game has really made it much more fun.
 Plus, dare I say, baskets are so much better than the occasional park bench or road sign!

 I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours.
 The record was 833 and I was able to be the first person to get over 1000 holes with 1002.
 My story and a video can be seen from these threads: Dedicated Thread

 I love playing lots of different courses.
 Every new course is an exciting adventure good or bad courses alike.
 I have found, the more courses you review, the better you get at seeing what you like and how to review them.
 I strongly suggest after about 50 courses, to go back and update your earlier reviews.
 You will notice just how much better you get at doing it.
 I really like variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.